marxin/texi2rst-generated/sphinx/install/building/building-a-native-compiler.rst

   This option is similar to ``bootstrap-lto``, but is intended for hosts that do not support the linker plugin.
 Without the linker plugin static libraries are not compiled with link-time optimizations.
-Since the GCC middle end and back end are in libbackend.a this means that only the front end is actually LTO optimized.
+Since the GCC middle end and back end are in :samp:`libbackend.a` this means that only the front end is actually LTO optimized.

 bootstrap-lto-lean